RisingInIris2017/BL.zh_CN.lang-for-1.12.x/README.md

 A l16n for minecraft mod[_"The Betweenlands"_](https://github.com/Angry-Pixel/The-Betweenlands)

-Based on its latest version Release 3.3.4.

-However, it can work well with all Release versions.
+It is based on its latest version Release 3.3.4, but it can work well with all Release versions.

 And we will update it for the latest version of _The Betweenlands_.